OmerDurmus28/Omer-Portfolio/README.md

 ### 🟡MS Power BI Projects
 - **Sales & Customer Insights Dashboard**
-  Visualized top-selling products, customer age distribution, and sales performance by city using Funnel, Histogram, and Scatter Plot visuals.
+-In this anaylsis, I visualized top-selling products, customer age distribution, and sales performance by city using Funnel, Histogram, and Scatter Plot visuals.
   🔗 [View Report](./Power%20BI%202.pdf)

 - **Marketing Performance by Region & Platform**
-  Analyzed leads by month, region, and social media platform.
-Applied filtering, sorting, and matrix visuals to track campaign effectiveness.
+ -This project presents an analysis of leads by month, region, and social media platform along with filtering, sorting, and matrix visuals to track campaign effectiveness.
   🔗 [View Report](./Sorting&Filtering%20Power%20BI.pdf)

 ### 🟣 SQL for Data Science – USDA Agricultural Data Insights
-In this project, I worked with open datasets from the U.S. Department of Agriculture to extract actionable insights using SQL.
+-In this project, I worked with open datasets from the U.S. Department of Agriculture to extract actionable insights using SQL.
 I answered analytical questions using DQL, DDL, and DML statements.
 Performed tasks:
 - Queried total milk, cheese, coffee, honey, and yogurt production by year and state
 - Used `JOIN`, `WHERE`, `IN`, `GROUP BY`, and `CAST` clauses to handle multi-table queries